spacechimplives/zaplog-wordpress-plugin/README.md

 <a href="https://mobbr.com/#/task/aHR0cHM6Ly9naXRodWIuY29tL3BhdHJpY2tzYXZhbGxlL3phcGxvZy13b3JkcHJlc3MtcGx1Z2luL21pbGVzdG9uZXMvTWluaW11bSUyMHZpYWJsZSUyMHByb2R1Y3Q="><img src="https://api.mobbr.com/button/eb342f159522ccde16500ce9abc34391/medium"/></a>

-The bitcoin address for funding this project is <a href="bitcoin:1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah">1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah</a>
+The bitcoin address for funding this project is <b>1ASgxwsQAaJm2aP3rprAq8CuUVcJGWqkah</b>

-Goto http://bitcoin.nl to pay EURO directly into this bitcoin address (iDeal, mrCash).
+Goto http://bitonic.nl to pay EURO directly into this bitcoin address (iDeal, mrCash).

 ##Overview

 The zaplog plugin delivers functionality based on the succesful <a href="http://zaplog.nl">zaplog social news site</a>.
 The site was built in 2007.
 Its expressionengine 1.6 technology and design are outdated and need to be ported, upgraded to wordpress 4.1

-Any member can post, edit, tag, vote and link articles.
-Articles are eligable for frontpage display based on an algorithm that adaptively weighs votes, comments, commenters, views, etc.
+Any members can contribute by posting, editing, tagging, voting, linking and commenting articles.

+Articles are selected for frontpage display by an algorithm that adaptively weighs votes, comments, commenters, views, referers etc.

-Members can earn participation points based on which rewards (payback from ad income, donations) are shared.
+All contributors automatically share in the earnings (payback from ad income, donations), proportionally to their contributions.
 This is done using the HTTPS://MOBBR.COM payment system.

 ## Installation

 This plugin is based on the <a href="https://tommcfarlin.com/wordpress-plugin-boilerplate/">Tom McFarlin boilerplate</a>.
-The Boilerplate can be installed in one of two ways both of which are documented below.
-Note that because of its directory structure, the Boilerplate cannot be installed “as-is.”

-Instead, the options are:

-### Copying a Directory

-1. Copy the `trunk` directory into your `wp-content/plugins` directory.
-You may wish to rename this to something else.
-2. In the WordPress dashboard, navigation to the *Plugins* page Locate the menu item that reads “The Zaplog Collective Journalism plugin”.
-3. Click on *Activate.*

-### Creating a Symbolic Link

 #### On Linux or OS X